architect/arc.codes/public/index.md

 # Less But Better
 ## Deploy powerful **AWS** primitives with clear and readable config

-Build modern apps with next generation cloud infra defined plain language with plaintext.

 - 🔥 **Database backed web apps** that scale to zero
 - 💖 **Static single page apps** seamlessly integrated with cloud functions
 - ⏳ **Long running background tasks** (15min) and scheduled jobs

-Modern apps require modern workflows.
+Modern apps deserve modern workflows:

+- 💓 **Primitives, not frameworks**: define architecture agnostic of vendor arcana
+- 💻 **Work locally** while completely offline with a speedy in-memory database
 - ⏱  **Deploy in seconds** with first class support for `staging` and `production` envs
-- 💻 **Work locally** while completely offline with a speedy in-memory database
-- 💓 **Primitives, not frameworks**: define app architecture agnostic of vendor arcana

-**Version control your architecture** and provision cloud infra rapidly from an `.arc` manifest. _Everything you need to build a modern cloud app with low code, terse config and zero ceremony._
+_Everything you need to build a modern cloud app with low code, terse config and zero ceremony._

+---

 ## Install